Office 365 for business FAQ

 Microsoft works with its software donation partner TechSoup Global to determine if a nonprofit fits its broad eligibility requirements.
 In many cases, the response time is instantaneous once a nonprofit applies for a donation and, in most cases, it shouldn’t take more than three to seven days, provided the nonprofit is responsive to any requests for information.
 If a nonprofit is required to submit additional information to confirm eligibility, the timing is dependent on several factors, including how quickly that organization can provide the additional information required for validation.
 Required documentation may include the

 certification or registration provided the nonprofit’s governing body.
-For example, in the U.S. we require a copy of the IRS 501(c)(3) determination letter.
+For example, in the UK we may require a copy of your HMRC Tax Exempt Certificate.

 If you are nearing the end of your 30-day trial and have not received your eligibility verification notice from Office 365, please contact customer support

 Organizations need to be re-evaluated for nonprofit eligibility every two years.
 We will be defining how this process is enforced and facilitated in the coming months.